lala-la-flaca/DevOpsBootcamp_11_AWS_EKS__CICD_pipeline_DockerHub/README.md

 - Kubectl is installed and configured to connect to the Kubernetes cluster.
 - Jenkins server is running
 - We are going to use the Java-Maven-App repository from the previous demo.
+- The EKS cluster from the previous demo is running.

 ## 🎯 Features
 - Create k8 manifest files for Deployment and Service configuration.